aarongrace/ant_manager/Readme.md

 * **Efficient Animation:** `requestAnimationFrame` is used for the animation loop.
 This browser API synchronizes rendering with the browser's refresh rate (typically 60fps), leading to fluid visuals.
 Critically, it **pauses automatically** when the browser tab or window is not active, significantly reducing CPU and battery consumption.

-**Browser Background Optimization:**

-A key benefit of `requestAnimationFrame` is its inherent efficiency.
-Modern browsers are designed to automatically pause or significantly throttle the execution of `requestAnimationFrame` callbacks when the tab or window is not in focus.
-This dramatically reduces CPU and battery usage when the game is running in the background.

 **`animate` Function:**

+1.  **Display**: calls the draw function of each game object
-1.  **Time Tracking:** It calculates the elapsed time (`delta`) since the last frame
+1.  **Update:** It calculates the elapsed time (`delta`) since the last frame and calls the update functions
-2.  **Drawing Game Elements:** calls draw provided by `GameCanvas`
-3.  **Updating Game State:** calls update functions based on `delta` and intervals timers

   **`continuousUpdate`**
   - **`handleScrolling(delta)`:** Adjusts the visible map area based on user scroll input and speed, respecting map boundaries.
   - **`updateAnt(delta)`:** Changes ant positions and animations over time; updates enemy behaviors.

   **`discreteUpdate`**
   - Runs at a set interval to update:
     - Ant tasks and logic.
     - Enemy behaviors.
     - Colony resource consumption and health restoration.
     - Egg laying and colony reproduction.
     - Map entity cleanup and spawning.
     - Seasonal changes and colony age progression.
     - Game-over conditions if all ants are dead.

   **`synchronization`**

-  Periodically updates the colony state to the backend if the time since the last sync exceeds `vars.update.syncInterval`.
+    - Periodically updates the colony state to the backend if the time since the last sync exceeds `vars.update.syncInterval`.
 The `putColonyInfo` function handles the update, and `lastSyncedTime.current` prevents redundant requests.

 ### Dashboard UI
 Aside from the canvas, the dashboard includes: